GihhArwtw/DSCom/README.md

 ------------------------------------

-## Comparisons
+## Evaluations

-You may use the following instruction to compare the results of DSCom, IMM and SSA.
-Unfortunately, the results given by MAIM need to be evaluated manually.
+You may use the following instruction to evaluate the results of DSCom, IMM and SSA.

 ```cmd
 python eval.py --name PIC_test --num_seeds 10